One-Stop Solution to register company in EstoniaF

 Step 3: Local address and contact person

 - Your company will also need a legal address in Estonia and a local contact person.
 This person will merely be a messenger and will not have any decision making power.
-Tetra Consultants is able to provide both an Estonia virtual address and local contact person for those who require it.
+Tetra Consultants is able to provide both an Estonia virtual address and local contact person for those who require it to register company in Estonia.

 Step 4: Register company in Estonia online